Director of Clinical Career Support Services

 - Assures quality residency counseling to ARCOM students in years I-IV.

-- Compile medical student performance data for students following the appropriate guidelines.
+- Compile medical student performance data for students following the appropriate guidelines to create the MSPE letter.

-- Offer personalized student guidance to maximize their match success.
+- Offer personalized student guidance to maximize residency-match success.

 - Administer and track progress through the Careers in Medicine (CiM) curriculum to OMS years I-IV.